googleforgames/agones/sdks/README.md

 The GameServer state will be set `Shutdown` and the backing Pod will be deleted, if they have not shut themselves down already.

+### SetLabel(key, value)
+⚠️⚠️⚠️ **`SetLabel` is currently a development feature and has not been released** ⚠️⚠️⚠️

+This will set a [Label](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) value on the backing `GameServer` record that is stored in Kubernetes.
+To maintain isolation, the `key` value is automatically prefixed with "stable.agones.dev/sdk-"

+> Note: There are limits on the characters that be used for label keys and values.
+Details are [here](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set).

+This can be useful if you want to information from your running game server process to be observable or searchable through the Kubernetes API.

+### SetAnnotation(key, value)
+⚠️⚠️⚠️ **`SetAnnotation` is currently a development feature and has not been released** ⚠️⚠️⚠️

+This will set a [Annotation](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) value on the backing
+`Gameserver` record that is stored in Kubernetes.
+To maintain isolation, the `key` value is automatically prefixed with "stable.agones.dev/sdk-"

+This can be useful if you want to information from your running game server process to be observable through the Kubernetes API.

 ### GameServer()
 This returns most of the backing GameServer configuration and Status.
 This can be useful for instances where you may want to know Health check configuration, or the IP and Port